Atte Ke Pue/Gulgule for Ahoi Ashtami Recipe

 Keep aside the batter covered for 10-15 minutes.

-When making Pue for festivals or Pooja, fry in Desi Ghee.
+When making Gulgule/Pue for festivals or Pooja, fry in Desi Ghee.
 You can fry these in any good vegetable oil also.
+Avoid mustard oil for frying Pue.

-Test to check whether oil is hot enough for frying.. drop very tiny portion of batter in oil, it should sizzle and rise immediately.
+Test to check whether oil is hot enough for frying.. drop very tiny portion of batter in oil, it should sizzle and slowly rise.

 Wet your hands lightly with water.
-Take small portion of batter, small than lime sized, and drop in medium hot oil.
+Take small portion of batter, small than lime sized, and drop in medium hot oil and then floats at the top.

 Atte Ke Pue